delphictech/expo-template/functions/README.md

     './serviceAccountKey.json',
 );
 ```
 10. Run the emulators, make a jest test and run it!
 We are not going to go over how to make a jest test, but we do have a lot of resources and good examples in our resources section.
 If you are running this code offline, you should be able to see these functions in action on the emulator UI in the browser.
-If you are running it online, you shoud be able to see these take place on your actual firebase project.
+If you are running it online, you should be able to see these take place on your actual firebase project.
 Down below is the command to start the emulator and start the test.

 ```bash
 firebase emulators:start